 The Icelandic Association of Biomedical Scientists is a union as well as a professional body and fees are only payable through the employer as a part of salary agreements.
 Without employment as a Biomedical Scientist in Iceland, no fees will be forthcoming and the membership expires.

 Applications for registration as a Biomedical Scientist in Iceland should be directed to the Directorate of Health.
 With the application it is necessary to send information about education.
-For further information it is best to contact the Office of the
+For further information it is best to contact the Office of the Directorate of Health.

 The Icelandic Association of Biomedical Scientists is a meber of NML, EPBS and IFBLS.
 The applicant’s registration in the Association of Biomedical Scientists in the country he or she is currently working as a Biomedical Scientist will be of great help both for the applicant and the task of assessing the applicant by the Icelandic Association.